 I. personal ambiguity

-At the start of the pandemic, a client asked a wonderful question.
-"How do I learn to spend time by myself?"
+At the start of the pandemic, a client, Steph, asked "How do I learn to spend time by myself?"

 Although the planet is full of people cherishing time alone, the reverse is also true.